 – Flexible production scheduling for prototypes to mass production

 Whether you need selective wave soldering for through-hole components or precise reflow soldering for fine-pitch SMT devices, our experienced team can deliver reliable results for your project.
-If you are looking for a reliable resource for performing soldering on your PCBs then feel free to contact us.
-We are hoping to hear from you soon!
+Contact us today to discuss your PCB assembly needs.

 FAQs about Wave Soldering and Reflow Soldering